 Dear TPC Family, Our church Session and Reopening Team have been working on plans for us to be able to safely resume in-person worship in the near future.
 We are extremely grateful for the understanding, patience and support that you have given our church and leadership over this year long ordeal of COVID-19.
 While our local infection numbers are still concerning, they continue to trend in the right direction.
 Also, our local vaccination rates continue to increase.
 These two data points, in addition to our congregation’s data, give us the ability to envision worshiping together in a new, yet familiar manner.
 Based on our own survey results, our responding TPC family has a vaccination rate of 82%.
 This is excellent news and is the kind of action on our parts that really help “move the needle” on getting past the pandemic.

-With all of this in mind, we’re making tentative plans for May 16, 2021 to be our first in-person, indoor worship service.
 In order for us to be safe and respectful of our entire church family, we will be following these practices and procedures, as listed below.
 These are not merely suggestions, but must be followed by all who attend worship in order for us to truly be the body of Christ with and for one another coming out of the pandemic.
 If anyone is uncomfortable with in-person worship at this time or unable to practice these guidelines, we will continue to offer online worship that is a livestream of the in-person service on our church website and Facebook.
 We encourage anyone to make use of this option going forward as you need.

 Please know that our worship service is going to look and feel different from what we were used to prior to the pandemic.
 As the pandemic conditions continue to improve, we will be adapting and making changes as we go along, but our main priority is to provide a healthy environment for those desiring to worship in person.